 If your Death benefit claim is accepted, you’ll either receive:

-- The portion of the late member’s super balance; or
+- The total or a portion of the late member’s super balance; or

-- The portion of the late member’s super balance plus any insurance benefits;
+- The total or a portion of the late member’s super balance plus any insurance benefits;

 to which you’re entitled as a dependant of the late member.